whirvis/JRakNet/README.md

 ```

 # How to create a server
-Creating a server in JRakNet is extremely easy, all it takes to create one can be seen right here
+Creating a server in JRakNet is extremely easy, all it takes to create one can be seen here:

 ```java
 // Add loopback exemption for Minecraft